Maggia (comics)

-Maggia is a fictional international crime syndicate appearing in American comic books published by Marvel Comics.
+The Maggia is a fictional international crime syndicate appearing in American comic books published by Marvel Comics.
 The organization exists in Marvel's main shared universe, known as Earth-616, as well as other Marvel universes.
 Its structure is somewhat similar to the real-world New York Mafia (which is itself rarely mentioned in Marvel publications), but the Maggia differs in that it frequently hires supervillains and mad scientists to work for them.
-Some of the prominent Maggia members are supervillains themselves, such as Hammerhead, Silvermane, Count Nefaria and his daughter Madame Masque.
+Some of the Maggia's prominent members are supervillains themselves, such as Hammerhead, Silvermane, Count Nefaria and his daughter Madame Masque.
 The Maggia has come into conflict with various superheroes, including Spider-Man, Daredevil, the Fantastic Four, the X-Men, and the Avengers.